Welcome to Ormesby Primary’s ‘Foundation Stage’

 As children move from Nursery to Reception (Hedgehogs to Owls or Foxes) information about their attainment and learning is passed on and built upon as the curriculum broadens.

-There are two points of statutory assessment in the children’s Reception year (the school year they are five within).
+There are two points of statutory assessment in the children’s Reception year (the school year when they turn five years old).
 Within their first six weeks, teachers check the children’s knowledge against the Reception Baseline.
 This information gives the government information on the children’s knowledge base as they start their full time educational journey.
 In June, they are then assessed again within the Early Years Foundation Stage Profile.
 This is a more in-depth assessment of an individual’s journey through the curriculum, and is reported to parents and sent up to Year One teachers.

 In each school year there are three consultation evenings to have a chance to talk to staff about your child’s learning.
 However, we are available all year to discuss any concerns or enquiries you may have.